onethinx/FarmBug_Workshop/Part_1_Adding_Moisture_Sensor/README.md

 1. Change the name of the component to: `CapSense`
 1. Change the CSD tuning mode to: `Manual tuning`
 1. Add the CapSense sensing element (Button) by hitting the '+' icon on the left
-1. Click the `OK` button to make the changes
+1. Click the `OK` button to make the changes.

 ### 2.1 Set the correct pins for the CapSense UserModule
 Capsense requires one IO to connect to a modulation capacitor.
 The OTX-18 has an internal connection of P7[7] to P10[2].
 To use Capsense with the Onethinx module, the modulation capacitor needs to be connected to P10[2] and the PSoC Creator project has to be configured for a modulation capacitor at P7[7].